Antarcticsiclepop/left4dead2-choreography-script/readme.md

 ## **By *info_remarkable* entity**

-Create a `info_remarkable` with the following propery:
+Create a `info_remarkable` with the following property:

 ```
 Subject context                 <concept_name>